Elizabeth is very tactically astute and a fine technical lawyer.

 Elizabeth cares deeply for her clients, has a huge work ethic and thinks creatively about solutions for her cases.

-Elizabeth is a Guernsey Advocate and joined Collas Crill in January 2021 as Partner of the International Private Client and Trusts Team.
+Elizabeth is a Guernsey Advocate and joined Collas Crill in January 2021 as Partner of the Private Client and Trusts team.

 Elizabeth is a highly regarded family law practitioner in Guernsey.
 She specialises in all areas of family law and has extensive experience in all matters relating to family breakdown, divorce and cohabitation.
-She has a particular focus in advising HNW clients in complex ancillary relief matters and private law children cases, which can involve cross jurisdictional issues.
+She has a particular focus in advising high-net-worth clients in complex ancillary relief matters and private law children cases, which can involve cross-jurisdictional issues.
 Her clients include husbands and wives, cohabitants and children.

 Changing your name in Guernsey is relatively straightforward but usually requires a brief Court attendance.
 We can guide you smoothly through the process.

 When managing a divorce or separation, the welfare of the children is paramount.
 With this in mind, we will help you through the legal process with a sensitive and yet practical approach.